zakariazaim17/Magasin-frontend/README.md

 # Magasin-frontend

-this project is the front-end part of Magasin (full-stack E-commerce Application)
+this project is the front-end part of Magasin (full-stack E-commerce Application.)